Ariel4545/Ariel4545/README.md

 - 👀 I’m interested in making all kind of python programs especially ones including ui/ux
 - 🌱 I’m currently learning python's libaries, sql
 - 📫 How to reach me - discord(username='arielp2')
-## EgonTE state
+## EgonTE state (28/11/13)
-The state of the program as of now (24/10/13).
+The state of the program as of now.
-is that although I have plans for the next update (1.12.2)
-I will take matters at a slower pace and do different things
-and not work on the main version for now.
-instead, the plan for now is to make a special/sliced version of the original
-program, the versions will be much lighter, have better UI for their
-purpose, and sometimes will have small features that will be exsulsive
-(for now).
+That EgonTE got many updates in a short period of time,
+because of the __support I got__ from sharing the project.
+and even though most of what I planned is already out,
+there are some __more things__ you can expect to come sooner or later

+(__In addition__, there is a basic version that will maybe come soon)

-## EgonIDE
+## EgonIDE (28/11/13)
-The next project I’m going to introduce is the Ariel/Egon IDE,
+The next project I’m going to introduce is the Egon IDE,
-it’s initially started as a mini version of the text editor but grew quick
+ It _initially started as a mini version_ of the text editor but grew quickly
-To be its own thing, there are many specific tools to create a comfortable programming environment
+ to be its own unique thing.
+there are many specific tools to create a comfortable programming environment.
-and many irrelevant things that were thrown to not make it a heavy program
+furthermore many irrelevant to the purpose of the project were removed to reduce the size of the program and thus make it lighter.
-It will probably be released on 12/1/23
+ It will probably be __released on 1/1/24__
-## other programs
-the other programs didn't get an update in a very
-long time, but many of them are paused in mid development process
-and will be continued to be worked as soon as possible
+(_delayed because of school and the EgonTE support_)

 <!---
 Ariel4545/Ariel4545 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.